PhotoVision/PhotoVision.github.io/_pv-markup/love-letters.md

 permalink: praise.html
 ---

-# Love letters from our photographers
+# Love Letters from Our Photographers

 *Other labs don’t hold a candle to you in quality and care for their customers.
 Thanks for all you do!*
 __[Kathryn Bruns](http://www.kathrynbruns.com/){: target="_blank"} December 15, 2017__